-SABP supports around 70 young people each year through the provision of 1:1 befriending and group activities.
+SABP supports around 50 young people aged between 8 and 18 years old through the provision of one to one befriending and group activities.

-We receive funding from a variety of grant making bodies and trusts as well as private donations and a contribution from the Local Authority.
+The charity receives funding from South Ayrshire Council, a variety of grant making bodies, Trusts as well as private donations.

 Our vision at South Ayrshire befriending project is that all young people in South Ayrshire should be equal, happy, able to access support, to be treated with respect and their opinions and ideas listened to and considered.